You won’t believe how quick & easy these No Bake Copycat Thin Mint Cookies are to make! 3 ingredients & 15 minutes is all you need.

 So what’s the simple secret with this cookie?
 The chocolate and mint is certainly no shocker – it’s the flavor we all know and love of these cookies.
 It’s the cookie center which is the big surprise.
 There’s no baking involved here, really no work at all.
 Dip a Ritz cracker in some melted minty chocolate and you can call your cookie all but done.

 This really is about personal preference – everyone has their own method for dipping chocolate.
 I didn’t and wouldn’t bother tempering the chocolate for this recipe.
 These cookies are best stored in the fridge and taste best straight from the fridge.

 Now a few words about mint extract.
 There’s seems to be a lot of confusion about mint extract.
 Too much peppermint flavor, too much spearmint flavor, tastes like mouthwash – I guess the flavor varies quite considerably.
-I’ve always used McCormick Pure Mint Extract – it’s exactly how I want anything mint I make to taste.
+I’ve always used McCormick Pure Mint Extract (click for product link) – it’s exactly how I want anything mint I make to taste.
 Use what you know and prefer – be it called mint or peppermint.

 A batch of these Copycat Thin Mints were gone quick in my house.
 I had to make 3 batches of these cookies before I could even determine how much this recipe yields.
 They were disappearing before I could even get them in the fridge!

 Don’t say I didn’t warn you about these Copycat Thin Mint Cookies!
 They’re ridiculously quick, easy and insanely delicious – you’re going to find yourself making these too often!

-- 1 cup chocolate (dark, semi-sweet or coating/confectionery wafers)
+- 1 cup chocolate dark, semi-sweet or coating/confectionery wafers

-- ¾ teaspoon mint extract
+- 3/4 teaspoon mint extract

 - 15 – 18 Ritz crackers